ppedemon/waes-ta/README.md

 * **Comparison IDs don't have to be globally unique:** It would be too restrictive to ask users to provide globally unique comparison IDs.
 So IDs have to be unique **only** at the user level.
 Comparisons are uniquely identified by a combination of a unique user ID and the user-provided comparison ID.
-User information (including the user ID) is provided to the API by means of a Bearer JWT token.
+User information (including the user ID) is provided to the API by means of the Bearer JWT token.

 ## Possible Improvements

 * Provide endpoint to page through all user's comparisons.
 This is easy, but I haven't had the time to code it 😟.
 * Add a description to both sides of a comparison, so users can get better insights about comparisons when querying.
-* MongoDB limits document size to 16Mb, so using MongoDB for storage might is not suitable large data chunks.
+* Mongo limits document size to 16Mb, so using Mongo for storage might is not suitable large data chunks.
   In order to avoid running into data size issues, this applications limits data size to 5Mb.
 We could circumvent this limitation by using another kind of storage, such as GridFS or HDFS.